rayanfer32/lights.midi.action/README.md

 # lights.midi.action
 A simple midi playback program which outputs midi to GPIO ports using timidity and alsa audio playback!

-lightsequence  working but instructions are not yet complete.
 =============

 Code to toggle relays via RasPi GPIO using Midi input